udacity/fend/resources/chrome-extension/instructions.md

-If you haven't already, install the Udacity Feedback Chrome Extension.
-You'll need it for the next quiz.

 ### How to Load the Extension

 **1. Install the [Udacity Feedback Chrome Extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/udacity-front-end-feedbac/melpgahbngpgnbhhccnopmlmpbmdaeoi) (it's free).**